'The Witcher' Season 1 Review: Netflix Fantasy Adventure Adaptation Finds Henry Cavill On The Hunt

 Coming to streaming lands with a lot of noise and hype, Netflix’s The Witcher transforms from the video game world to small screen.
-There are many long walks between cities, fiery dragons and sword fights, almost like there’s now a void for that (wink).
-Season one is very much trying to accomplish a lot and there sure are things done well in technical side but it doesn’t quite find its own footing with storytelling.
+There are many long walks between cities, fiery dragons and sword fights, almost like there’s now a sizable void for that.
+Season one is very much trying to accomplish a lot and there sure are things done well in the technical side but it doesn’t quite find its footing with singular storytelling.

 The Witcher has enough magic to be thrilling but it still needs some polishing.